a-grealish/grealish.co.uk/content/aviation/getting-the-most-from-PPL.md

 +++
 author = "Ashley Grealish"

-title = "Getting the most from your PPL lessons"

-date = "2022-05-30"

-description = "How you can get the most value from your PPL (Private Pilot Licence) lessons "
+title = "Getting the most from your PPL lessons" date = "2022-05-30" description = "How you can get the most value from your PPL (Private Pilot Licence) lessons" thumbnail = "/img/airfield.jpg" tags = []

-tags = [

-]

 +++

 ## Find the right school